JanSimek/geck-map-editor/README.md

 Use arrow keys or right-click and drag to pan the view.

-Left mouse click on an object to select it followed by a click on en empty tile to place it there.
+Left mouse click on an object to select it followed by a left click on en empty tile to place it there.
+Right mouse click or left mouse click on the same object unselects it.

+Left mouse click on a tile to select it.
+Right mouse click unselects all tiles.

 <kbd>Ctrl</kbd> + <kbd>R</kbd> to rotate selected object